yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

     <Parameter Name="SimulationQueueName" Value="contosoevents-simulation-requests" />
 ```

-4. Review the settings related specifically to cloud publishing
+4. Review the settings related specifically to cloud publishing.

 5. In Cloud.xml, verify the WebAPi\_InstanceCount parameter is set to -1.
 This instructs the cluster to create as many instances of the Web API as there are nodes in the cluster.

-6. In Cloud.xml, verify the TicketOrderService\_PartitionCount parameter is set to 5
+6. In Cloud.xml, verify the TicketOrderService\_PartitionCount parameter is set to 5.

 ```
     <Parameter Name="TicketOrderService_PartitionCount" Value="5" />